 Later we visit Herculaneum – known locally as Ercolano – located in the shadow of mighty Mount Vesuvius.
 Like Pompeii, it was buried under scalding mud and ash when the volcano erupted in AD79, smothering everything from complete streets and houses to small metal objects and textiles, and sealing them in an airtight tomb.
 It wasn’t until the first major excavation commenced in the 18th century that the hidden secrets of this ancient settlement were revealed.
 Our local guide will bring the history of Herculaneum to life.
 As you walk around this wonderfully preserved UNESCO World Heritage Site you’ll appreciate just how much volcanic waste had to be excavated to uncover what we can see today.
 It may be less well known than Pompeii, but the state of preservation of the buildings at Herculaneum is generally far superior, so it’s certainly worth the visit.

 Today you’ll have a chance to experience the sublimely beautiful Amalfi coast at first hand as we wind around spectacular pine-clad cliffs that tumble down into the turquoise Mediterranean.
-Our coastal drive takes us above the exclusive resort of Positano … haunt of celebrities.
-We arrive in Amalfi, a picturesque village in a gorgeous setting, and perhaps the highlight of the coast, possessing charm in abundance and perhaps the highlight of the coast.
-Just inland is the stunning village of Ravello, with its awe-inspiring location perched like an eagle’s nest on a shelf above Amalfi affording amazing views.
+Our coastal drive takes us above the exclusive resort of Positano … haunt of celebrities, we continue our drive just inland to the stunning village of Ravello, with its awe-inspiring location perched like an eagle’s nest on a shelf above Amalfi affording amazing views.
 It has an ambience all its own, with an enchanting main square, a 13th-century cathedral and the Villa Rufolo, which was once the centre of a city-state and is now an interesting collection of medieval buildings, statues and terraced gardens (it was also the inspiration for elements of Wagner’s opera Parsifal).